Quick Links

-Maths
+Glusburn Maths Curriculum

 Intent

-Children at Glusburn are taught to reason mathematically by following a line of enquiry, finding connections and establishing relationships whilst using mathematical language.
+Children at Glusburn are taught to reason mathematically by following a line of enquiry, making connections and establishing relationships whilst using mathematical language.
 Our mathematics curriculum carefully sequences knowledge, concepts and procedures to build mathematical knowledge and skills systematically over time.
-Children are taught to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+Children are taught to solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of small steps and persevering in seeking solutions.

 How are children supported within Mathematics?